Save 10% Automatically on 3+ Jars of Honey (Excludes Royales)

 Fifth: Experiment

-It's fun to experiment with colors!
-Dribble colors onto your eggs with a dropper for a tie-dyed effect, or spatter with dye from a paintbrush.
-A double-dip from yellow into blue will make shades of teal and green or dipping from yellow to red for salmon and coral tones.
+Experimenting with colors is fun!
+Drip colors onto your eggs with a dropper for a tie-dyed effect, or spatter with dye from a paintbrush.
+A double-dip from yellow into blue will create shades of teal and green, or dipping from yellow to red for salmon and coral tones.
+Ostrich eggs can also be used for dyeing and provide a larger canvas for creative designs.

 You can naturally dye Easter eggs with many plant-based ingredients!
-You can use anything in your pantry that creates color.
-Take a look at your tea collection to add exciting color to the eggs.
-You may have to soak, dry, and soak again in other colors to achieve your desired effect.
+Use anything in your pantry that creates color.
+Check out your tea collection to add exciting color to the eggs.
+You might need to soak, dry, and soak again in different colors to achieve your desired effect.

-Try decorating the eggs with beeswax in a polka dot pattern or stripe or whatever you fancy to add patterns to your eggs.
-Try wrapping pieces of twine or rubber bands around them before soaking.
-Finish your eggs by polishing them with a little bit of vegetable oil on a soft cloth - this gives them a beautiful luster and intensifies the colors.
+Try decorating the eggs with beeswax in a polka dot pattern or stripes, or whatever you fancy to add patterns to your eggs.
+Wrap pieces of twine or rubber bands around them before soaking.
+Finish your eggs by polishing them with a little vegetable oil on a soft cloth - this gives them a beautiful shine and intensifies the colors.

 Adding to carton to dry